This page will be updated in Autumn 24. This program is in an on-year, off-year cycle and our next cycle will open for Autumn 25 admissions.

 What We Look For

 Our program seeks motivated and talented individuals who possess qualities that include receptivity, transparency, inventiveness, expansiveness, and coordination.
 We also seek those who have the curiosity, hunger, discipline, and courage necessary to become actors who can make significant work.
-We expect our students to consistently strive to expand their skills and physiological conditioning while developing their own identity as creative individuals.
+We expect our students to consistently strive tso expand their skills and physiological conditioning while developing their own identity as creative individuals.
 We expect professionalism in our students' behavior and work ethic.
 We value, model, and encourage collaboration, self-reliance, critical thinking, and the creative imagination.

 Applicants must have earned a bachelors/undergraduate degree before they begin the program.

-Please submit the following material via the UW Graduate School's web application. (link will be updated for 2023 admissions).
+Please submit the following material via the UW Graduate School's web application.

 - A headshot.